 \section{OBsmith Approach}

-In this section, we present \name, an automated framework that leveraging LLMs to generate sketches and use skteches to test JavaScript obfuscators. \name~constructs a multi-step pipeline to test JavaScript obfuscators, its overall workflow is shown in Figure \ref{fig:overview}.
+In this section, we present \name, an automated framework that leverages LLMs to generate sketches and use sketches to test JavaScript obfuscators. \name~constructs a multi-step pipeline to test JavaScript obfuscators, its overall workflow is shown in Fig. \ref{fig:overview}.

 The first step is \textbf{LLM-powered sketch generation} (\S\ref{sec:llm-sketching} and \S\ref{sec:feedback_loop}). \name~contains an initial prompt to define the sketch syntax and instruct LLMs to produce diverse and representative JavaScript sketches. \name~also contains a feedback loop to help LLM generate high quality sketches.
 Moreover, \name~has a extraction framework (\S\ref{sec:sketch_extraction}) to automatically extract sketches from existing JavaScript programs, which makes it more powerful.